 Taxi fares differ depending on whether your destination is on the Right Bank or Left Bank of the Seine.
 La Defense is located on the western side of Paris, outside the historic city center but still within the regulated taxi fare zone.

 Prices are approximate and based on official 2026 rates.
-Traffic and seasonal changes may affect total cost.
+Traffic conditions and seasonal demand may affect the final cost and travel duration.

 Price: €12–€15 per person